 I also know I want to work overseas for a few years, how would my career progress when I want to move around so much?
 I was scared to get sucked into an industry where once you start progressing, you feel like you are trapped and you can’t leave.

 All I could think about was traveling and how my job could work around that kind of lifestyle.
 That’s when I realised that the type of journalism jobs I was applying for would not be able to work around my that lifestyle that I wanted.

-And when push came to shove, travel won.
+And when push came to shove and I had to choose one or the other, travel won.